melontini/bootloader-unlock-wall-of-shame/README.md

 In April-May 2023 you could unlock any Realme phone using this script https://github.com/turistu/rmx3474-rooting, but on May 26th Realme posted this joke of an announcement on their forum https://c.realme.com/in/post-details/1671137365285982208.
 (They deleted the original announcement)
 Since then, they have forced their servers to return only "new struct" keys, making the Deep Testing app useless if your model is not supported.

-If you need Deep Testing, try this: https://forum.xda-developers.com/t/unlock-bootloader-help.4425415/post-86777721

 ### ZTE

 Old devices (pre Android 8):<br/>